t-chx/blog/_posts/2016-01-28-import-documents.md

 ### Open source CLI

-This new feature is using behind the scenes, a new open source CLI tool: gitbook-convert](https://github.com/GitbookIO/gitbook-convert).
+This feature is using, behind the scenes, a new open source CLI tool: [gitbook-convert](https://github.com/GitbookIO/gitbook-convert).

 **gitbook-convert** has been built to easily convert all types of documents to the GitBook format.
 Based on your original document's structure, it generates the corresponding Markdown files, and the Table of Contents.

-As always we are open to your input, feel free to [contribute and tell us](https://github.com/GitbookIO/gitbook-convert) what format you are hoping to see supported.
+As always, feel free to [contribute and tell us](https://github.com/GitbookIO/gitbook-convert) what format you are hoping to see supported.